How often do you think about repurposing B2B content?

 LinkedIn has come a long way as a content and social media platform.

 In the past, marketers would debate whether or not it was smart to republish blog posts as LinkedIn articles.
 That devolved into conversations about duplicate content.
-Which then turned into the idea that we should publish LinkedIn articles with half of a blog post and a link to the full story.
+This then turned into the idea that we should publish LinkedIn articles with half of a blog post and a link to the full story.

-Now, direct status updates get all the attention while anything with links gets buried.
+Now, direct status updates get all the attention, while anything with links gets buried.
 When all you do is share links to new blog posts, you’ll struggle to build a following and generate traffic.

 Instead, leverage existing content to create mini blog posts directly on LinkedIn.
 That “snackable” content concept that blew up a few years ago?
 Don’t make it the hallmark of your actual blog—take that approach with your LinkedIn feed.